 At GP Strategies, we don’t just preach continuous improvement, we pursue it for ourselves.
-We have an Advisory Board made up of five industry experts who represent the voice of our customers when it comes to designing business initiatives, innovating services, crafting corporate strategy and leading our industry into the future.
+We have an Advisory Board made up of six industry experts who represent the voice of our customers when it comes to designing business initiatives, innovating services, crafting corporate strategy and leading our industry into the future.
 The more we know, the better we can do for you.

 Lisa Doyle is a principal at Winning Results, LLC and is passionate about coaching, teaching, and